MonicaTanglu/en-len/docs/one/chapter_1.md

 　　"Shhh!" hissed Professor McGonagall, "you'll wake the Muggles!"

-　　"S-s-sorry," sobbed Hagrid, taking out a large, spotted handkerchief and burying his face in it.
+　　"S-s-sorry," sobbed Hagrid, taking out a large, spotted <span class="text">handkerchief<label class="pop">手帕，纸巾</label></span> and burying his face in it.
 "But I c-c-can't stand it -- Lily an' James dead -- an' poor little Harry off ter live with Muggles -"

 　　"Yes, yes, it's all very sad, but get a grip on yourself, Hagrid, or we'll be found," Professor McGonagall whispered, patting Hagrid gingerly on the arm as Dumbledore stepped over the low garden wall and walked to the front door.
 He laid Harry gently on the doorstep, took a letter out of his cloak, tucked it inside Harry's blankets, and then came back to the other two.
 For a full minute the three of them stood and looked at the little bundle; Hagrid's shoulders shook, Professor McGonagall <span class="text">blinked<label class="pop">blink v.眨眼，忽视，（灯光等）闪烁，望着</label></span> furiously, and the twinkling light that usually shone from Dumbledore's eyes seemed to have gone out.